noudio/overlay-system/README.md

    Options:
      -v  show what is done
-     -p  use persistent volume <name> for all changes to the system -ro 'mnt-specs' Read only mount something alternative on top of an existing directory.
+     -p  use persistent reusable volume <name> for all overlay changes to the system -ro 'mnt-specs' Read only mount something alternative on top of an existing directory.
      -rw 'mnt-specs' Is the only way to get something out of the overlay-system.
      --  Stop commandline parsing, all arguments are the command line